jim-easterbrook/Photini/doc/source/workflow.rst

 Set text metadata
 -----------------

-I usually start by setting the fields that are the saem for all the photos I've loaded - ``Creator / Artist``, ``Copyright`` and ``Title / Object Name``.
+I usually start by setting the fields that are the same for all the photos I've loaded - ``Creator / Artist``, ``Copyright`` and ``Title / Object Name``.
 First you need to select the images whose metadata you want to change.
 Images are selected by clicking on their thumbnails.
-Shift+click and ctrl+click can be used to select multiple images in the usual way.
+Shift+click and Ctrl+click can be used to select multiple images in the usual way.
 The quickest way to select all the images is the keyboard shortcut ``Ctrl+A``.

 The ``Creator / Artist`` and ``Copyright`` fields have ``Auto`` buttons to help fill them in.